Lipum’s clinical development

 Phase 1 study SOL-116

-The study is a double-blind, randomized, and placebo-controlled FIH (First In Human) study consisting of three parts.
-A total of 48 healthy volunteers participated in five single-dose escalation groups (SAD) and one group received multiple doses (MD).
-In addition, eight patients with rheumatoid arthritis were included in the study.
+This double-blind, randomized, placebo-controlled First-in-Human (FIH) study was conducted in three parts.
+A total of 48 healthy subjects participated across five single ascending dose (SAD) cohorts and one multiple dose (MD) cohort.
+Additionally, eight patients with rheumatoid arthritis were included in the study.